 Our Physical store is located in the centre of Sydney, and we are the best place to buy Australian Opals and Pearls in Sydney and throughout Australia on our online store.
 We offer curbside collection too!
 Every item of jewelry is handcrafted using high-quality materials and thoroughly tested before being shipped.
-Along with our lifetime warranty, you the customers are entitled to free cleaning services, re-polishing, prong-setting tightening and re-rhodium plating to return every piece to its ‘as new’ condition!
+Along with our warranty and service guarantee, you the customers are entitled to free cleaning services, re-polishing, prong-setting tightening and re-rhodium plating to return every piece to its ‘as new’ condition!

 If you are looking to buy opals in Melbourne, opals in Brisbane, or any other Australian city and even globally, distance is no issue with Australian Opal Cutters!
 Orders are processed daily, and delivery is quick and secure.
 We will work with you and our motto is ‘we are here to help’!
 We love happy customers and we live by the Golden Rule.